mdn/content/files/en-us/web/api/websocketstream/websocketstream/index.md

 - `url`
   - : A string representing the URL of the WebSocket server you want to connect to with this `WebSocketStream` instance.
 Allowed URL schemes are `"ws"`, `"wss"`, `"http"`, and `"https"`.
 - `options` {{optional_inline}}
-  - : An object than can contain the following properties:
+  - : An object that can contain the following properties:
     - `protocols` {{optional_inline}}
-      - : An array of strings representing custom protocols to use for the connection.
+      - : A single string or an array of strings representing the sub-protocol(s) that the client would like to use, for example `"chat"` or `"chatv2"`.
+Subprotocols may be selected from the [IANA WebSocket Subprotocol Name Registry](https://www.iana.org/assignments/websocket/websocket.xml#subprotocol-name) or may be custom names jointly understood by the client and the server.
+A single server can implement multiple WebSocket sub-protocols, and handle different types of interactions depending on the specified value.
+If it is omitted, an empty array is used by default.
     - `signal` {{optional_inline}}
       - : An {{domxref("AbortSignal")}} belonging to an {{domxref("AbortController")}} that you want to use to close the WebSocket connection.